 (b) Includes service outage credits of \$33,156 (reduction to revenue) and operating expenses of \$73,832 related to Superstorm Sandy.

-(c) See Note 6 to the consolidated financial statements of Cablevision for additional information regarding discontinued operations.
+(c) See Note 6 to the consolidated financial statements of Cablevision for the year ended December 31, 2016 for additional information regarding discontinued operations.